mlflow/mlflow/docs/source/model-registry.rst

         run_id="d16076a3ec534311817565e6527539c0"
     )

-Run a MLflow Model from the Model Registry
+Use an MLflow Model from the Model Registry
 ------------------------------------------

 After you have registered an MLflow model, you can load to run that model using :meth:`~mlflow.<model_flavor>.load_model`.